Patrick Mahomes reacts to Trump attending Super Bowl after Travis Kelce comments

 “I think, you know, no matter who the president is, I know I’m excited because it’s the biggest game of my life, you know, and having the president there, you know, it’s the best country in the world.
 So, that’d be pretty cool,” Kelce said during a press conference.

+According to The Guardian, the president will sit down for a pre-recorded interview that will air during the pregame show for Fox — this year’s Super Bowl broadcaster.

-During the 2024 presidential election, Patrick refused to endorse a specific candidate despite Trump praising his wife Brittany Mahomes for seemingly supporting his campaign.
+During the 2024 presidential election, Mahomes refused to endorse a specific candidate despite Trump praising his wife Brittany for seemingly supporting his campaign.

 The three-time Super Bowl champion was then asked about his name being mentioned within the political space after his wife raised eyebrows for liking an Instagram post about Trump’s campaign.